microsoft/code-with-engineering-playbook/docs/observability/ml-observability.md

 ## Model performance over time: data drift

 We re-train machine learning models to improve their performance and make models better aligned with data changing over time.
 However, in some cases model performance may degrade.
-This may happen in case data change dramatically and do not exhibit the patterns we observed during model development any more.
+This may happen in case data change dramatically and do not exhibit the patterns we observed during model development anymore.
 This effect is called data drift.
 Azure Machine Learning Service has preview feature to observe and report data drift.
 This [article](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets) describes it in detail.

 ## Data versioning